 Lecture recitals were held to show sustainability and collective leadership culture on stage through projects such as #bechange and #freesolo.

-In particular, #bechange focused on the mindful approach to oneself, the world and art is an essential part of the orchestra's identity by using 17 Sounds of Sustainability deals with the UN's 17 Sustainable Development Goals and four historical composers in 16 workshops, four premieres and a new "Symphony of Change".
-Instead, #freesolo explored the topic of leadership culture and power structures in the deconstruction (re)construction of the solo concert, examining forms of collective collaboration and the interplay of different leadership styles.
+In particular, #bechange focused on the mindful approach to oneself, the world, and art as an essential part of the orchestra's identity by using 17 Sounds of Sustainability aligning with the UN's 17 Sustainable Development Goals and four historical composers in 16 workshops, 4 premieres and a new "Symphony of Change".
+Instead, #freesolo explored the topic of leadership culture and power structures in the deconstruction and (re)construction of the solo concert, examining forms of collaboration and the interplay of different leadership styles.